cysouw/diathesis/text/c07_reflexive.md

 ## Introduction

-When using the grammatical term ~~reflexive~~ a distinction has to be made between 'self-inflicting' ~~reflexive reference~~ and ~~reflexive pronouns~~.
 In German, reflexive pronouns are easily identified in the third person as *sich*.
 One of the functions of reflexive pronouns is to indicate reflexive reference, i.e. to mark the identity of two different roles of the verb.
+But reflexive pronouns have many other functions in German.
+When using the grammatical term 'reflexive' a distinction has to be made between self-inflicting ~~reflexive reference~~ and other uses of ~~reflexive pronouns~~.

-For example, the verb *waschen* 'to wash' has two roles, the 'washer' and the 'washee' [@next a].
+Reflexive reference is typically illustrated with a verb like *waschen* 'to wash' [@next a].
+This verb has two roles, the 'washer' and the 'washee'.
 Crucially, with self-inflicting reflexive reference using *sich* [@next b] these two different roles are still expressed in the sentence.
 The reflexive pronoun in [@next b] only indicates that the two roles are performed by the same participant, opposing it to [@next a] in which the two roles are performed by different participants.
-With the reflexive pronoun in [@next b], both roles are still overtly present, so there is no reduction of the valency and there is no grammatical remapping of roles, and thus there is no diathesis.^[From a typological perspective, there is arguably a difference in this respect between languages with a reflexive pronoun strategy, like German, and languages that use a verbal derivation technique for marking self-inflicting reflexive reference [cf. @dixon2014: 172ff.].
-For such languages with a  derivational strategy, the verb is being marked as 'self-inflicting' and one role is completely dropped.
-Thus, it is better to analyse self-inflicting reflexive reference in such languages as a kind of diathesis.]
+With the reflexive pronoun in [@next b], both roles are still overtly present, so there is no reduction of the valency and there is no grammatical remapping of roles, and thus there is no diathesis here in German.

 ::: ex
 a.
 Er wäscht ihn.
 b.
 Er wäscht sich.
 :::

+From a typological perspective, there is arguably a difference in this respect between languages with a reflexive pronoun strategy, like German, and languages that use a verbal derivation technique for marking self-inflicting reflexive reference [cf. @dixon2014: 172ff.].
+For such languages with a derivational strategy, the verb is being marked as 'self-inflicting' and one role is completely dropped.
+Thus, it is better to analyse self-inflicting reflexive reference in such languages as a kind of diathesis.

-Although German does not show diathesis for self-inflicting reflexive reference, the reflexive pronoun is used in many other constructions that show diathesis, for example anticausatives [@next a], see [@sec:reflexive-anticausative] or antipassives [@next b], see [@sec:reflexive-accusative-antipassive].
+In German, the reflexive pronoun is additionally used in many other constructions, and most of those show some kind of diathesis, for example anticausative [@next a], see [@sec:reflexive-anticausative] or antipassive [@next b], see [@sec:reflexive-accusative-antipassive].
 In these examples, the reflexive pronoun *sich* is not filling any role, but is marking a valency alternation.
 There is a long tradition to call such constructions ~~middle~~.
 However, there turn out to be very many different kinds of 'middle' alternations, so I prefer to be more precise in separating and naming them here in this chapter [see also @kunze1997].
+To prevent confusion, I will simply not use the term 'middle' at all.

 ::: ex
 a.
-Ich schließe den Schrank.
+Ich schließe den Schrank. \
    Der Schrank schließt sich.
 b.
-Ich beklage den Lärm.
+Ich beklage den Lärm. \
    Ich beklage mich über den Lärm.
 :::

-There are also various verbs for which there does not exist a reflexive alternation, but only the option with a reflexive pronoun is retained.
-Such 'obligatorily reflexive' verbs are not very common, but clearly attested, e.g. *sich verspäten* 'to be late' and *sich aneignen* 'to appropriate' [@next], see [@sec:reflexive-deponent].
+There exist various verbs that do not have a reflexive alternation, but they always need a reflexive pronoun, for example *sich verspäten* 'to be late' [@next a] and *sich aneignen* 'to appropriate' [@next b].
+Such 'obligatorily reflexive' verbs are astonishingly common, as discussed in  [@sec:reflexive-deponent].

 ::: ex
 a.
 Die S-Bahn hat sich wieder einmal verspätet.
 b.
 Ich habe mir eine neue Sprache angeeignet.
 :::

-In this chapter those diatheses are discussed that only differ as to the addition of a reflexive pronoun.
-There are many more diatheses involving reflexive pronouns that will be discussed in subsequent chapters.
+In this chapter, only diatheses are discussed that exclusively differ as to the addition of a reflexive pronoun.
+There are actually even more diatheses involving reflexive pronouns that will be discussed in subsequent chapters.
 In those diatheses there is more than one morphosyntactic change.
 For example, with some verbs the addition of a preverb also induces the addition of a reflexive pronouns [@next a], see e.g. [@sec:preverb-reflexive-intransitive-antiresultative].
 There is also the famous German anticausative diatheses that combines a reflexive pronoun with a manner adverbial [@next b], see [@sec:adverbial-reflexive-transitive-anticausative].
 Also widely discussed in German grammar is the combination of a reflexive pronoun with the light verb *lassen* [@next c], see [@sec:infinitive-lassen-reflexive-anticausative].
 Less widely discussed are diatheses that combine a reflexive pronoun with light verbs like *fühlen* or *geben* [@next d], see e.g. [@sec:participles-geben-reflexive-anticausative].

 ::: ex
 a.
-Der Hund ist nach Hause gelaufen.
+Der Hund ist nach Hause gelaufen. \
    Der Hund hat sich im Wald verlaufen.
 b.
-Ich verkaufe das Buch.
+Ich verkaufe das Buch. \
    Das Buch verkauft sich gut.
 c.
-Ich schließe den Schrank.
+Ich schließe den Schrank. \
    Der Schrank lässt sich schließen.
 d.
-Er schlug seine Mitbewerber.
+Er schlug seine Mitbewerber. \
    Seine Mitbewerber geben sich geschlagen.
 :::

 Amidst the large variety of diatheses with reflexive pronouns, there are a few generalisations that stand out:

 - All diatheses with reflexive pronouns are valency reducing alternations (idiosyncratic counterexamples in [@sec:reflexive-accusative-to-nominative]).
-- All diatheses with reflexive pronouns exclusively use the accusative reflexive pronoun, never the dative (idiosyncratic counterexamples in [@sec:reflexive-genitive-passive-dative]).
+- All diatheses with reflexive pronouns exclusively use the accusative reflexive pronoun, never the dative (idiosyncratic counterexamples in [@sec:reflexive-genitive-passive-dative], and there is a productive pattern with *lassen*, see [@sec:infinitive-lassen-dative-reflexive-anticausative]).

-NOTE: see also [@sec:infinitive-lassen-dative-reflexive-anticausative]

-- For almost all obligatory reflexive verbs, dative reflexive pronouns are only possible when an accusative argument is present (idiosyncratic counterexamples in [@sec:reflexive-obligatory-dative]).
+- For obligatory reflexive verbs, dative reflexive pronouns are only possible when an accusative argument is present (idiosyncratic counterexamples in [@sec:reflexive-obligatory-dative]).
-- For most self-inflicting reflexive reference, dative reflexive pronouns are only possible when an accusative argument is present (counterexamples in [@sec:reflexive-self-dative; @sec:reflexive-self-dative-location]).
+- For self-inflicting reflexive reference, dative reflexive pronouns are only possible when an accusative argument is present (counterexamples in [@sec:reflexive-self-dative], [-@sec:reflexive-self-dative-location]).

-There are six local groups of diatheses that seem prominent enough to be given a German name.
+There are six diatheses that seem prominent enough to be given a German name.
 I propose the following names for these.
-Note that there are many more prominent diatheses that involve a reflexive pronoun, but these are fixed stacks together with other marking (preverbs, adverbials or light verbs) and will be discussed in later chapters.
+Note that there are many more prominent diatheses that involve a reflexive pronoun, but these are fixed stacks together with other marking (preverbs, adverbials or light verbs) and they will be discussed in later chapters.

 - ~~[OBJ › SBJ › Ø] Reflexiv Antikausativ~~ (see [@sec:reflexive-anticausative] ff.)
 - ~~[OBJ › SBJ › PBJ] Reflexiv Erlebnispassiv~~ (see [@sec:reflexive-preposition-passive])